monahendawi/quantum-zne-blog/related-work.md

 This approach demonstrated that meaningful error reduction could be achieved without introducing additional logical qubits.

+The concept of Zero-Noise Extrapolation was first introduced by Temme, Bravyi, and Gambetta in 2017.
+Their work demonstrated that expectation values obtained from noisy quantum circuits can be extrapolated to estimate the corresponding noise-free results without requiring quantum error correction [1].

 ---

 ## Noise Scaling Through Circuit Folding